codepath/web103_finalproject/README.md

 ### Add a movies to a wishlist

-✅ User can add movies to a wishlist from their list of movies.
+✅ User can add movies to a wishlist from a list of available movies.

 <img src='https://github.com/TranHVLoc/CineMundo/tree/main/walkthrough_gifs/wishlist_add_movie.gif' title='Add Movie to Wishlist' width='800' alt='Video Walkthrough' />